Comparative Advantage, Absolute Advantage, and Terms of Trade

 Updated 8/21/2023 Jacob Reed

 A fundamental goal of economics is the efficient use of resources.
 Using the concept of comparative advantage to guide the use of resources can help with that end.
-The Advanced Placement Economics Exam usually has a few questions about comparative advantage in the multiple choice section and it appears on both the microeconomics and macroeconomics exams so it is an important for students to review.
-Below you will find a run-down of absolute advantage, comparative advantage and terms of trade are and how to apply them along with a 6 problem review game containing 48 questions.
+The Advanced Placement Economics Exam usually has a few questions about comparative advantage in the multiple choice section and it appears on both the microeconomics and macroeconomics exams so it is an important topic for students to review.
+Below you will find a run-down of absolute advantage, comparative advantage and terms of trade.
+When you are done, head to the comparative advantage review game to practice and make sure you get it.

 Absolute Advantage: is the ability of one entity to produce more of a good or service with fixed resources, or the same amount with fewer resources than another entity.
 For example, if Katrina can type 6 pages in an hour and Davis can type 8 pages in an hour, Davis has an absolute advantage in typing because he can produce more typed pages with an hour of labor than Katrina can.
 But if Katrina can mow a lawn in 15 minutes while it takes Davis 20 minutes to mow that same lawn, then Katrina has an absolute advantage in mowing lawns.
 That is because Katrina can mow a lawn using fewer resources (minutes of labor).
 Essentially the absolute advantage goes to the person or entity that is better at producing the good in question.
-Absolute advantage is a term you need to understand and remember (it is usually on the exam), but it isn’t very helpful in determining how resources should be used.
+Absolute advantage is a term you need to understand and remember, but it isn’t very helpful in determining how resources should be used.
 To determine how resources should be used comparative advantage is needed.

 Comparative Advantage: is the ability of one entity to produce a good or service at a lower opportunity cost than another entity.
-When it comes to calculating opportunity cost there are 2 methods; depending on if you are looking at outputs (with fixed inputs) or inputs (with fixed outputs).
+When it comes to calculating opportunity cost there are 2 methods; depending on whether you are looking at outputs (with fixed inputs) or inputs (with fixed outputs).